 In pursuit of disruptive innovations, banks have embarked on digital transformation programs and big data projects.
 But the low odds for success for these initiatives make them dangerous.
 Seventy percent of digital transformations fail, according to McKinsey.
 And 60% of big data projects fail, according to Gartner.
 These are investments with high risks and mostly uncertain return.

-Join this webinar to learn about a new approach.
+Watch this webinar, to learn about a new approach.
 You will learn how to: • Leverage legacy systems and understand data across systems and silos • Turn inhuman amounts of data into information for human decision-makers • Reduce the cognitive burden on employees so they can use their unique skills • Increase revenue and cost productivity while reducing risk • Scale solutions with natural language processing and machine learning

 John Finneran Senior Product Marketing Manager, Financial Services Sinequa

 Finneran is the Senior Product Marketing Manager, Financial Services at Sinequa.
 He is responsible for go-to-market strategy and designing industry-specific use cases and solutions.
 Sinequa helps financial institutions become information driven.
 The platform extracts real-time relevant information and insights from large amounts of data across all formats.
+R

 Welcome to FinovateLive!
 Tune in between 19 – 21 March to delve deeper into the biggest issues impacting the finance sector.